IntersectMBO/plutus-apps/plutus-pab/test-node/README.md

   On my computer, the wallet takes about 1 hour, and the chain index takes about 3 hours.

+  You can modify a few configs in `$PLUTUS/plutus-pab/test-node/testnet/chain-index-config.json` to make the chain index sync faster and store less unused data on disk:
+  - `cicStoreFrom`: from which block to store transactions.
+You may want to set this to `2877844` for Alonzo on the public testnet, or the specific block that you deploy your dApp.
+  - `cicStoreNonScriptTxs`: you may want to set this to `false` to not store transactions that do not reference a script.
+Many dApps do not care about these non-script transactions and can save a lot of time and space ignoring them.

+  Note that the UTxO set is still maintained correctly regardless of the storage of these transactions.
+  Not storing some shouldn't break any part of the PAB, unless you accidentially ignore transactions that your dApp actually needs.

   You can check what slot it needs to get up to by checking [the testnet explorer](https://explorer.cardano-testnet.iohkdev.io/en); and you can query the status of the chain index like so: